grsmv/clio/README.md

 ```

 You can see, that Clio supports next HTTP methods: GET, POST, PUT, DELETE.
-Every route method took two arguments - route pattern and function to call if route matches.
+Every route method takes two arguments - route pattern and function to call if route matches.
 You can place closure as second argument, for example:

 ``` go
 Get ("/", func () string {